-Sixteen years ago, more than 1,000 Canadian Armed Forces (CAF) members embarked on what would be the largest Canadian combat operation since the Korean War.
+On Sept.
+2, 2006 more than 1,000 Canadian Armed Forces (CAF) members, along with hundreds of soldiers from other countries embarked on what would be the largest Canadian combat operation since the Korean War.

 Considered one of the deadliest operations in recent military history, Operation Medusa had a lasting impact on the war against the Taliban and is a battle that is still reflected upon by many Canadians to this day.

 According to Veterans Affairs Canada, “At the time, Kandahar was a hotbed of Taliban activity.”
 In the summer of 2006, the Taliban had begun to gather in the Panjawyi district in an effort to launch a major assault against the city of Kandahar.

 Therefore, in September, NATO launched Operation Medusa, a Canadian-led offensive that was a combination of ground and aerial offensive to reclaim Pashmal/Panawyi.

 A force of 1,500 strong gathered for the operation.
 These soldiers included four companies, one artillery battery, one ISTAR Squadron, one engineer squadron, and elements of the Afghan National Army and the United States Army.

 After suffering heavy casualties, the CAF changed its tactics and moved to the north to attack the Taliban.
 Within a week, the Taliban was destroyed and driven out of the area.
 NATO forces spent more than two weeks embroiled in the battle.

 The victory of Operation Medusa came at a cost.
 Five Canadian soldiers lost their lives during this operation.
 Four of the fallen soldiers were from the 1st Battalion, The Royal Canadian Regiment based in Petawawa:

 - Warrant Officer Frank Mellish (Sept.
 3, 2006)